-If you lived in Kazakhstan instead of United States, you would:
+If you moved to Kazakhstan from the United States, you would:

 MAKE 73.3% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Kazakhstan, that number is $14,100.00 per capita.

 In United States, you (on average) will live to approximately 79.56.

 In Kazakhstan, the average life expectancy is 70.24.

 CONSUME 59.7% LESS ELECTRICITY